Nishtha211106/Mini-Answer-Evaluator/README.md

 Each rubric contains keywords for detection and criteria for marking.

 ### 2. Rubric Retrieval (Keyword Matching)
-- Combines question + answer into one lowercase string
+- Combines question and answer into one lowercase string
 - Counts how many keywords from each rubric appear in that string
 - Returns the rubric with the highest keyword count
 - If nothing matches → uses fallback rubric